Sebastian Harris : Represented Artist

 Driven by a fascination with language, he explores the relationships between language and music through linguistic study, choral music and opera.
 After completing postgraduate linguistic studies at Monash University, he led a cultural research project in 2009 documenting historic and traditional stories in endangered Gunwingguan languages in Arnhem Land Aboriginal communities.
 He has worked with choirs in Melbourne, Sydney and the Northern Territory, leading Katherine's community choir in 2013-2014 and touring in 2008 from Darwin to Uluru as a volunteer with the Sydney Street Choir.

 Always curious to find new sounds and ways to relate to modern audiences, Harris has experimented with the Japanese language and Australian English in vocal music with soprano Jenna Robertson.
-As part of his opera studies, he participated in a five-week residency at Opera Australia, Sydney to observe the production process of Moffatt Oxenbould's 2012 production of Madama Butterfly, including in-person interviews with Japanese soprano Hiromi Omura.
+As part of his opera studies, he participated in a five-week residency at Opera Australia, Sydney to observe the production process of Moffatt Oxenbould's 2012 production of Madama Butterfly with Japanese soprano Hiromi Omura.
 Significant vocal works to date include Gammon Husband for unaccompanied choir (2014) and Your Mother, I Could Have Been (2011) for soprano and orchestra, recorded in piano reduction with Jenna Robertson in 2016.
+He continues to explore opera and vocal composition.

 Further building on an affinity with theatre music, Harris also produced incidental music for 2004 cabaret The Gaza Strip Show with actor/director Sivan Gabrielovich, Darwin Festival's 2011 production of Head Full of Love written by Alana Valentine and directed by Wesley Enoch, and Katherine Fringe's Gorrdondolmi (2012).